QilinGu/udacity_ml/projects/capstone/README.md

 ### Project Overview
 Self-driving cars are fascinating.
 However, the learning curve is steep.
 We noticed a lack of simple environments for experimenting with the underlying algorithms in pedagogical settings.
-We have built one such environment here, which a programmer can run just fine on their own machine without GPUs.
+We have built one such environment here, which a programmer can run just fine without GPUs.

 Our virtual environment is a derivative of
-[Matt Harvey's virtual car](https://medium.com/@harvitronix/using-reinforcement-learning-in-python-to-teach-a-virtual-car-to-avoid-obstacles-6e782cc7d4c6#.58wi2s7ct), ported to work with Python 2.7 and PyGame 5.0.
+[Matt Harvey's virtual car](https://medium.com/@harvitronix/using-reinforcement-learning-in-python-to-teach-a-virtual-car-to-avoid-obstacles-6e782cc7d4c6#.58wi2s7ct), ported to work with TensorFlow, Python 2.7, and PyGame 5.0.
 The machine learning algorithm is based on
 [Deep Q Reinforcement Learning](http://home.uchicago.edu/~arij/journalclub/papers/2015_Mnih_et_al.pdf), without the "deep" part.
 Many of the ideas